DE

 ADVISORY BOARD

-The concept of Deutscher Jazzpreis is constantly being developed together with an advisory board appointed by the Federal Government Commissioner for Culture and the Media, Claudia Roth, which is made up of top-class representatives of the jazz scene.
+The concept of the German Jazz Prize is constantly being developed together with an advisory board, which is made up of distinguished representatives of the jazz scene, appointed by the Initiative Musik and the Federal Government Commissioner for Culture and the Media.
 The advisory board consists of the following members:

 Kai-Uwe Diaz Philipp